Thor-asgardian/Thor-asgardian/README.md

-- 👋 Hello @Thor-asgardian is who I am.
+👋 Hello!
+I'm @Thor-asgardian.

-- 👀 Writing and content creation are things that I am interested in.
+👀 I have a keen interest in writing and content creation.

-- 🌱 I am learning CSE right now.
+🌱 Currently learning Computer Science and Engineering (CSE).

-- 💞️ I would like to work with you on content creation or backend
+💞️ I'm eager to collaborate on content creation or backend development projects.

-- 📫 How to contact me on Instagram: @bhuvanr2022 and @thorasgardian2024
+📫 Connect with me on Instagram: @bhuvanr2022 and @thorasgardian2024.